All Episodes

 Yeah, my pleasure.

-But you know, it used to be that the media would sort of downplay celebrity suicide, which which I think was actually a good and right thing.
+But you know, it used to be that the media would sort of downplay celebrity suicide, which I think was actually a good and right thing.

-I just feel like they're making a huge deal about this when there's so much other news like Iraq, uh, you know, Israel, Missouri, et cetera, that they should be focusing on.
+I just feel like they're making a huge deal about this when there's so much other news like Iraq, you know, Israel, Missouri, et cetera, that they should be focusing on.

-Well, um interesting question.
+Well, interesting question.

-That's a good I'm the guy that says there's politics in everything, and you've got to be able to spot it, and you're right, there is here.
+I'm the guy that says there's politics in everything, and you've got to be able to spot it.

-Whereas in Washington, the media thinks the world is on fire because of what's happening in the Middle East.
+Whereas in Washington, the media thinks the world is on fire because what's happening in the Middle East.

 Your average TMZ viewer thinks the world doesn't make any sense anymore because Robin Williams committed suicide.